Creating crawlers

 If you want to get comics releases for more than the current day, you may specify a date range to crawl, like:

-python manage.py comics_getreleases -c foo -f 2009-01-01 -t 2009-03-31
+uv run comics get_releases -c foo -f 2009-01-01 -t 2009-03-31

 The date range will automatically be adjusted to the crawlers history capability.
 You may also get comics for a date range without a specific end.
 In which case, the current date will be used instead:

-python manage.py comics_getreleases -c foo -f 2009-01-01
+uv run comics get_releases -c foo -f 2009-01-01

-If your new crawler is not working properly, you may add -v2
+If your new crawler is not working properly, you may add -v2 to the command

 to turn on full debug output:

-For a full overview of comics_getreleases
+For a full overview of get_releases options, run:

 Submitting your new crawler for inclusion in Comics